sandialabs/SetProgramOptions/README.md

 When a _remove_ is encountered, `SetProgramOptions` will search through all processed options and will delete any that contain any _Param-i_ that matches `Param`.
-By default the parameters much be an _exact match_ of `Param`, but if the optional `SUBSTR` parameter is provided then `SetProgramOptions` will treat `Param` as a substing and will remove all existing options if _any parameter contains Param_.
+By default the parameters much be an _exact match_ of `Param`, but if the optional `SUBSTR` parameter is provided then `SetProgramOptions` will treat `Param` as a substring and will remove all existing options if _any parameter contains Param_.